 Workers who are unable to work due to the COVID-19 public health emergency who have an expectation of returning to work when the emergency ceases shall be considered involuntarily unemployed through no fault of their own.
 This rule shall apply to all claims filed on or after March 14, 2020, including but not be limited to an individual: (a) Quarantined or self quarantined on the advice of a licensed medical professional; (b) Sixty (60) or more years of age; (c) With a recognized medical condition making that individual particularly susceptible to COVID-19; (d) Who is a caregiver and resides with someone who is sixty or more years of age or with a recognized medical condition that makes that person more susceptible to COVID-19; or (e) Who is a custodial parent or legal guardian of a minor whose school is closed due to COVID-19 and is unable to secure childcare.

-PUC: This supplement is an additional payment to regular weekly state unemployment benefits and includes all eligible weeks beginning with the week ending 4/4/2020.
+PUC: This supplement was an additional payment to regular weekly state unemployment benefits and included all eligible weeks beginning with the week ending April 4, 2020 and ending on July 25, 2020.

 Hawaii’s Department of Labor and Industrial Relations released a fact sheet that explains the UI requirements.
 The State waived the one-week waiting period and suspended the requirement to search for three jobs weekly.